 Introduction

-If you are working in a project that delivers software to the customer, you might have already worked on issues reported by the customer.
-Sometimes, a developer or a support person spends sleepless nights investigating issues reported by the customer.
-Can you think of zero customer reported defects of a software?
+If you are working on a project that delivers software to the customer, you might have already worked on issues reported by the customer.
+Sometimes, a developer or a support person spends sleepless nights investigating the issues reported by the customer.
+Can you think of zero customer-reported defects of Software?
 Is that even possible?
-Why do you need to deliver defect free software?
-Obviously, no one wants a product with defect.
-Even after doing all kinds of tests like unit test, integration test, system test, user acceptance test and so on, you might see the defects reported from the production.
-So, let us discuss about the need of a software without defects or bugs and also see the ways we can reduce, to be precise, eliminate these defects before we deliver a software to the customer.
+Why do you need to deliver defect-free software?
+No one wants a product with defects.
+Even, after doing all kinds of tests like unit tests, integration tests, system tests, and user acceptance tests, etc., you might see the defects reported from the production.
+So, let us discuss the need of software without defects or bugs and see the ways we can reduce them, to be precise, eliminate these defects, before we deliver software to the customer.

 How Does the Defects Affect Us?

 A defect identified in production has several negative impacts that an organization always tries to eliminate.
-It can impact the reputation of the company in terms of customer satisfaction, the organization's quality process, project management and overall company's delivery quality.
+It can impact the reputation of the company in terms of customer satisfaction.
+The organization's quality process, project management and overall company's delivery quality may be impacted.
 It can even affect future business.
 Especially, the high-severity issues have a larger impact because of the costly resolution process.
-If the defect had been identified in the pre-production environment, we could have avoided such negative impacts on the organization.
+If the defects are identified in the pre-production environment, we can avoid such a negative impact on the organization.

 What can We do to Eliminate the Defects?

 A developer should always try to deliver the best quality products to the customer.
 With some project management processes in place, we can reduce customer complaints and ultimately improve client satisfaction.
-I am not going to explain here about test strategy or software development life cycle or standards and guidelines.
-I will highlight a few areas during software development, testing and production deployment that will help reduce production defects and improve the delivery quality.
+We will not discuss the testing strategy, software development life cycle, or standards and guidelines.
+We will highlight a few areas during software development, testing and production deployment that will help reduce production defects and improve the delivery quality.

 Here are a few questions - Is there a documented requirement from the customer?
 Did you understand all the requirements?
-Did you have a discussion with the person or the team who provided the requirements?
+Did you discuss with the person or the team who provided the requirement?
 Are all queries or doubts answered, documented and approved by the customer before you jump into the design/development?
-There may not be a formal document, but at least those should be documented somewhere and everyone including the customer should be on the same page as far as the requirements are concerned.
+Everyone including the customer should be on the same page as far as the requirements are concerned.
 This will avoid many unnecessary questions, confusion, and ambiguities and reduce defects in the future.
 The entire project is dependent on this, any unanswered questions, doubts, or confusions will result in rework and more defects in addition to cost escalation and delay in project delivery.

 Once the design is done, let the team review it.
 It could be system design or database design.
 Senior developers should be involved in this work.
 Does the design properly address the requirement?
-Any design flaw will lead to a huge change in the future depending on what phase it is identified and that is not desirable at all.
+Any design flaw will lead to a huge change in the future depending on at what phase it is identified, this is not desirable at all.
 As the coding will be based on the design, make sure the design is correct, reviewed and addresses all customer needs to reduce defects later.

 Often, the developers skip some test cases because of a lack of data in the development or testing environment.
 This is not desirable at all.
 Understanding the requirement and creating test data based on that, needs experience and time.
 You might have to use some tools to create test data.
 If you are using Laravel, you can use Laravel Factory and Seeder to create test data with less effort.
 Check this topic How to use Laravel Factory and Seeder with examples.
-If you see, there are five cases in a SWITCH-CASE block, you should have data to test each case.
-It is suggested to document the Unit test cases with expected and actual results to avoid confusion in the future.
+If your code has five cases in a SWITCH-CASE block, you should have data to test each case separately.
+It is suggested that you document the Unit test cases with expected and actual results to avoid confusion in the future.

 Let a senior developer or team lead take a look at your code.
 An experienced developer can identify potential issues in the program for a particular case.
 He or she can also ask to change/rewrite a section of the code for better performance.
 Can ask to remove redundant code or unwanted code.
-The reviewer can check if the code will really meet the requirement even without testing.
+The reviewer can check if the code will meet the requirement even before testing.
 This is very important, a second person, even if he/she may be a peer team member, can give suggestions to improve your code.
-Do not think this is to pinpoint someone's coding knowledge, but this is a team work and everyone benefits from it.
+Do not think this is to pinpoint someone's coding knowledge, but this is teamwork and can benefit everyone.
 Code review has a significant contribution in reducing production defects.

 If your program uses a database with a complex SQL statement, a senior developer can ask for a performance tuning of the SQL statement.
 If the software is supposed to work on a high volume of data in production, possibly the DBA can analyze the SQL statement and give suggestions to improve it.